deton57/oke-labs/oke-rancher/readme.md

 Lab steps:

+First thing we will do is prepare a virtual machine with Oracle Developer image, and prepare our cloud, so we can connect to the machine and launch a Rancher Docker.

 1. [Create a virtual machine with Rancher installed on Docker](vm.md)

+After we have a Rancher installed, we will create an OKE cluster on cloud.

 2. [Create an OKE cluster using Rancher](cluster.md)

+We have a cluster up and running with nodes, now it's time to install apps on the cluster.

 3. [Install Wordpress app from Rancher catalog and manage it](wp.md)

+Our apps are up and running, let's monitor them.

 4. [Monitoring the cluster and the app](mon.md)